-On the 11th Feb we passed the International Date Line and magically the 12th disappeared in a flash to be instantly replaced by the 13th, tough luck on those that had a birthday or other celebration I thought, but we did celebrate Valentines Day as recompense the following day.
-All the activities and meals had the theme of love somewhere buried within them, but there were few other outward exhibitions of romance by our fellow passengers, though I did watch a few fellow males look briefly at the heart shaped boxes of chocolates for sale, before hurrying on to what ever diversion was more important.
+On the 11th Feb, we passed the International Date Line and magically the 12th disappeared in a flash to be instantly replaced by the 13th, tough luck on those that had a birthday or other celebration I thought, but we did celebrate Valentine’s Day as recompense the following day.
+All the activities and meals had the theme of love somewhere buried within them, but there were few other outward exhibitions of romance by our fellow passengers, though I did watch a few fellow males look briefly at the heart-shaped boxes of chocolates for sale, before hurrying on to whatever diversion was more important.

-Life on board ship
+Life on board a ship

-I had decided at the beginning of this cruise that I wouldn’t comment on what we, the crew and passengers got up to each day, other than the unusual and perhaps the odd incident worthy of comment, otherwise this blog would soon become tedious to write and even more so to read, not forgetting it is the destinations which provide the experiences that are interesting.
-These blog pages were created to inform family members of what each of us got up to, principally as a diary of the Palmer’s activities, to be read in our dotage as a reminder, when memories grow dim and we become even more sedantry.
-However, with so many sea days behind us and more to come I shall fill some spare sea time into describing life on ‘our’ Columbus.
+I had decided at the beginning of this cruise that I wouldn’t comment on what we, the crew and passengers got up to each day, other than the unusual and perhaps the odd incident worthy of comment, otherwise, this blog would soon become tedious to write and even more so to read, not forgetting it is the destinations which provide the experiences that are interesting.
+These blog pages were created to inform family members of what each of us got up to, principally as a diary of the Palmer’s activities, to be read in our dotage as a reminder when memories grow dim and we become even more sedentary.
+However, with so many sea days behind us and more to come, I shall fill some spare sea time into describing life on ‘our’ Columbus.

-Every where we go, we hear the detonations of sneezes, coughs and the the rasping of noses into tissue (if lucky), very few, if any, have been spared the ‘Columbus cough’.
+Everywhere we go, we hear the detonations of sneezes, coughs and the rasping of noses into tissue (if lucky), very few, if any, have been spared the ‘Columbus cough’.
 Sue and I are presently getting over our second bout of annoying runny noses and tickly throat.
 We have been touched very lightly by this malady but others have not been so fortunate.
 As with germs, rumours spread rapidly, and as with ‘Chinese whispers’ it is impossible to say what we hear is true.
-The ship’s hospital IS full, that we know from people who have been interred in it for a few days to recover.
-Either, 11, 8, 5 or none have died on board through its presence, though my guess is none as there have been no ambulances waiting at the ports that we have called at and the last incidence of canabalism on the Polynesian islands was in the 1916.
+The ship’s hospital IS full, and we know from people who have been interred in it for a few days to recover.
+Either, 11, 8, 5 or none have died on board through its presence, though my guess is none as there have been no ambulances waiting at the ports that we have called at and the last incidence of cannibalism on the Polynesian islands was in 1916.

 The more active groups include the ship’s choir who have met for daily practice since the start of the cruise and recently gave us a performance of the songs that they had learnt.
 Likewise, there is an amateur dramatics group who have put on a performance of ‘Snow White’, it was about as amateurish as you could possibly get, but it was tearfully funny because of it.
-Another group is the large ukelele group, who have also performed for the other passengers and were surprisingly good, it is quite novel seeing a herd of (I don’t now the collective noun), strumming tiny guitars and singing cowboy songs and sea shanties, they do ever so well.
+Another group is the large ukelele group, who also performed for the other passengers and were surprisingly good, it is quite novel seeing a herd of (I don’t know the collective noun), strumming tiny guitars and singing cowboy songs and sea shanties, they do ever so well.

-It is our habit to play a game of shuttle board on deck seven in the late afternoon, until the heat and humidity get too much for us, Sue is often seen playing a variety of other games involving throwing or sliding objects into or onto a variety of equipment with what appears to be a dedicated group of players.
+It is our habit to play a game of shuttle board on deck seven in the late afternoon until the heat and humidity get too much for us, Sue is often seen playing a variety of other games involving throwing or sliding objects into or onto a variety of equipment with what appears to be a dedicated group of players.

-Of course I could attempt to divide the passengers into groups: those that spend all day sunbathing, reading, involved in activities, sitting chatting and drinking or continually eating, but apart from sunbathing most seem to dip in and sample all the delights on offer.
+Of course, I could attempt to divide the passengers into groups: those that spend all day sunbathing, reading, involved in activities, sitting chatting and drinking or continually eating, but apart from sunbathing most seem to dip in and sample all the delights on offer.

 Films are shown during the day below decks in the Palladium and at night under the stars on the top deck on a huge screen, sea conditions permitting.
-There is also a casino, but I believe that it isn’t used much by the present passengers, it may be used better when we pick up more in Australian and New Zealand.
-There is disco which is used until the wee small hours, and by the look of some of our fellow guests at breakfast it is well patronised.
+There is also a casino, but I believe that it isn’t used much by the present passengers, it may be used better when we pick up more in Australia and New Zealand.
+There is a disco which is used until the wee small hours, and by the look of some of our fellow guests at breakfast, it is well patronised.

 On Valentines Day we had a special meal.